rvshi/bme590hrm/README.md

 ### Some important usage notes
 - Input ECG data should be in `.csv` format.
 - Only two float values should be present on each line of the `.csv`, in this order: `time, voltage`.
+- Time units are assumed to be continuous, i.e. with roughly the same interval between every time entry.
 - Example ECG files can be found in the `test_data/` directory.
 - The data units can be specified by setting the `time_units` and `voltage_units` arguments in the HRMonitor constructor function.
     - The default units are seconds and mV.